-TAGLINE: Her Toto Is Not A Friendly Little Dog !
+TAGLINE: Her Toto Is Not A Friendly Little Dog!

-LOGLINE:

-A cynical outcast who thrives on antagonizing others ends up leading the charge to save the childhood home she turned her back on.
+LOGLINE: A cynical outcast who thrives on antagonizing anyone she hates.

+ends up heading the charge to save the childhood home she

+turned her back on.

-SYNPOSIS: BILLIE, an angry 38 year old Black actress who is scraping by to survive, has an unexpected encounter with the self-doubting BENJAMIN, a wealthy 41 year old white man.
-When Billie challenges Ben to a witty verbal sparring match it surprises him --- and takes his mind off his confusions about being drafted as the new leader of a powerful organization by a controlling businessman.
-When Billie and Ben, two black sheep with secrets, later accidently run into each other again they resume their high-spirited verbal sparring, and fall into an unexpectedly comfortable relationship.
+SYNPOSIS: BILLIE, an unsuccessful angry 38 year old Black actress, makes a witty and inappropriate gesture as a waiter --- which is a turn on for the self-doubting BENJAMIN, a wealthy 41 year old white man who's been drafted by a devious businessman to become the new leader of a powerful social organization.
+When Billie and Ben, two black sheep with secrets, later accidently run into each other their high-spirited verbal sparring leads them into an unexpectedly comfortable relationship.
 But as Billie starts to open up and depend on Ben, he withdraws as he realizes he's being used as a front for corruption that threatens the childhood home Billie fled.
-When Billie finds out Ben is involved she turns avenger on Thanksgiving Day and she leads a motley crew of enraged locals in a dangerous confrontation between their worlds.
+Billie turns avenger as she leads a motley crew of enraged locals in a dangerous confrontation between their worlds on Thanksgiving Day.